lalywr2000/Multi-Robot_WAAM/README.md

 In particular, this project utilizes and extends functionality from [Pyrobopath](https://github.com/alexarbogast/pyrobopath), a Python package designed for demonstrating multi-robot path planning in additive manufacturing.
 Pyrobopath includes:

 - Centralized bead-level scheduling system
-- Well-structured data models and algorithms for paths, contours, events, and scheduling
+- Data models and algorithms for paths, contours, events, and scheduling
 - Collision detection using [bounding box method](https://pyrobopath.readthedocs.io/en/latest/users/examples/python_examples.html) and the [python-fcl](https://github.com/BerkeleyAutomation/python-fcl) library

 For more details, refer to the Pyrobopath repository and documentation.